-At Power Pro Plumbing Heating & Air in Long Beach, we love completing all sorts of plumbing jobs for our customers.
+At Power Pro Plumbing Heating & Air in Long Beach, we love completing all sorts of plumbing services Long Beach CA for our customers.
 But we also respect homeowners and business owners who want to tackle some of their plumbing tasks themselves.

-One particular task that seems tricky on the surface but is can actually be explained simply is flushing your hot water heater.
-At least once a year, you should flush your hot water heater and cycle in new water to help get rid of excess sediment and contaminants in the system.
+One particular task that seems tricky on the surface but is can actually be explained simply is flushing your water heater Cerritos CA. At least once a year, you should flush your hot water heater and cycle in new water to help get rid of excess sediment and contaminants in the system.
 Not only will this improve the quality of your hot water, but it also can significantly extend your water heater’s lifespan– a win-win!

 - Tell everyone in your home: Notify everyone in your home that they should not use a hot water tap until you tell them otherwise.